mrmrs/css-uncut/README.md

-# CSS
+# SINK CSS

 WTF is this?

-First off, it's an experiment.
+First, it's an experiment.
 Second - it is an answer to a question I started asking myself after I noticed some websites serving up more than a megabyte of css.